 Comment: Retrospective review of over 500 patients from 2005-2010 highlighted the importance of reprioritizing diagnostic testing to include more significant utilization of molecular diagnostics (as no pathogen is identified in the vast majority of cases without them) and lesser utilization of CNS imaging (which commonly does not add diagnostic value)

 - Jarrin I, Sellier P, Lopes A, et al. Etiologies and Management of Aseptic Meningitis in Patients Admitted to an Internal Medicine Department.
 Medicine (Baltimore).
 2016;95(2):e2372.
 [PMID:26765411]

-Comment: Review of 180 patient admitted to IM unit with aseptic meningitis, including 124 without encephalitis.
+Comment: Review of 180 patients admitted to IM unit with aseptic meningitis, including 124 without encephalitis.
 Most with ID diagnosis due to enteroviruses (43%), HSV-2 (17%), and VZV (14%).
 Significant differences in CSF profiles between enteroviral meningitis and these herpes virus meningitides, including lower CSF protein and lymphocyte percentages.